-Sounds like a guy who might not be content to move on when his body does.
+Sounds to me like a guy who might not be content to move on when his body does.
 I borrowed a quote from one of my readers to sum up my belief (thank you, Jason).

-I don’t want my blog to turn in to a travel blog, but there are some things I want to share from my travels, and a few of my reader have asked that I let them know great places in Colorado to venture to.
+I don’t want my blog to turn in to a travel blog, but there are some things I want to share from my travels, and a few of my readers have asked that I let them know great places in Colorado to venture.
 I hope you find these blogs informative.
-My last blog, with a travel theme, was a year ago and introduced Lake Agnes—an excellent place to hide in case of a Zombie Apocalypse.
+My last blog, with a travel theme, was several years ago and introduced Lake Agnes — an excellent place to hide in case of a Zombie Apocalypse.

 My rating Scale 1 to 5.
 Five being AWESOME.

 - Area (fun things to do and explore) 5 Stars